Leks96/FinanCity/CONTRIBUTING.md

 **Branch Format**

-- dev (origin/HEAD)
+- main (origin/HEAD)
 - release/staging
 - release/prod

-The `dev` branch is the default branch of origin (`origin/HEAD`) of the project and therefor, the history of this branch is important and should maintain integrity.
+The `main` branch is the default branch of origin (`origin/HEAD`) of the project and therefor, the history of this branch is important and should maintain integrity.

-The `release/prod` and `release/staging` will be share a base with dev and will be set to a given commit hash on the `dev`/`origin/HEAD`.
+The `release/prod` and `release/staging` will be share a base with dev and will be set to a given commit hash on the `main`/`origin/HEAD`.

-All changes to `dev` will be commited on working branches, ex: `farm-<update>`.
-These branches will be created off of `dev` where a rebase to `origin/dev` throughout the life of the branch will occur.
+All changes to `main` will be commited on working branches, ex: `farm-<update>`.
+These branches will be created off of `main` where a rebase to `origin/main` throughout the life of the branch will occur.
 These working branches will be deleted after pull requests; ideally, this will result in a closed-loop pattern.
 The merge strategy will be a merge commit which will create the close-loop pattern.

 #### Branch Dynamic URLs

 Optionally, branches prefixed with `feature/` will auto build and deploy to a url for testing the updates represented in that merge commit.
-This allows for testing before a merge to `dev`.
+This allows for testing before a merge to `main`.

-When the branch is complete, use Github to merge it into `dev` via PR after looking over the dif **or** request a review from a team member.
+When the branch is complete, use Github to merge it into `main` via PR after looking over the dif **or** request a review from a team member.

 ### Raising a Pull Request